 Opioid drugs are some of the most addictive substances out there.
 They are actually one of the hardest to withdraw from, down to their great addictive tendencies.

-Tranquilisers are usually those prescription drugs which are unavailable to individuals, purchased illegally.
+Tranquilisers are usually those prescription drugs that are unavailable to individuals, purchased illegally.
 They are favoured for their calming effects, both physically and mentally, usually used to suppress mental health conditions.

-Hallucinogens are known for their ability to adapt reality and perceptions.
-They are usually used as an escapism.
+Hallucinogens are known for their ability to adapt to reality and perceptions.
+They are usually used as escapism.
 Yet can be highly dangerous when considering cognitive functionality if abused for the long-term.

 Illicit drugs including meth, cocaine, cannabis and ecstasy

 Illicit and illegal drugs are very popular in today’s world, with effortless accessibility.
 They are however very addictive, commonly only offer short-term effects and can result in life-threatening impacts, with a focus on health deterioration.

 I came to you desperate, feeling so depressed and anxious.
 I left feeling hopeful and grateful and excited about life.
 I can't believe the change in just 28 days.

 If you’re abusing any drug or live with a drug addiction in relation to the above substances, it is imperative that you look for professional support and treatment as soon as possible.
 Through our referral service here at Addiction Advocates, we can help you find the best suited and most effective treatment for drug addiction within a reputable and convenient treatment centre.